SJFC/sjc-portfolio/README.md

 ---

+## Repository map

+- `index.html` — landing page: the mirror, the statement, three doors
+- `about.html` — the person, in daylight; contact
+- `404.html` — a residual space (served automatically by GitHub Pages for any missing address)
+- `case-studies/` — the three case study pages and the Botanica participation page
+- `assets/css/tokens.css` — the shared design system: colour, type scale, spacing, reusable components
+- `assets/images/` — photography and collage, organised per page
+- `GLOSSARY.md` — the shared vocabulary: poetic terms mapped to their technical implementations
+- `BRAND.md` — the identity decisions and their reasons: registers, grammar, conventions, governance
+- Working logs and page-edit documents, where committed, record session-by-session decisions

+---

 ## Technical notes

 Built with plain HTML, CSS, and vanilla JavaScript — no framework, no build step, no dependencies beyond Google Fonts.
 Deployed via GitHub Pages.

 The design system lives in `assets/css/tokens.css`.
 All colour values, type scale, spacing, and reusable component styles are defined there and referenced across pages, so any design-system change propagates site-wide rather than needing to be made per page.
+Each case study sets its own colour register locally on top of the shared tokens (see `BRAND.md`).

+The landing-page mirror and the Botanica participation page post responses via Formspree.
+Each page carries a meta description; the landing page carries the site's machine-readable layer (Open Graph and JSON-LD structured data).
+On any future migration from GitHub Pages, the four absolute URLs noted in the `index.html` head comment are the only lines that change.

 Browser support: all modern browsers.
-A `prefers-reduced-motion` fallback is implemented for all scroll-driven animations — users with this accessibility setting enabled see static versions of all animated elements.
+A `prefers-reduced-motion` fallback is implemented for all scroll-driven animations — users with this setting enabled see static, fully resolved versions of every animated element, as a complete experience rather than a degraded one.

 ---

+## The site, in its own words

+> *To be preserved is not a synonym for free.* — Minor Deities

+> *Is categorisation a synonym for containment?* — Botanica

+> *Data is not a synonym for truth.* — Regulated Instruments

+> *Three bodies of work asking the same question of the photograph, the plant, and the spreadsheet.*